-If I've got you convinced to try DIY Christmas gifts this year, read on!
-I have compiled a list of unique and creative DIY gifts for everyone on your list.
+If I’ve got you convinced to try your own DIY Christmas gifts this year, read on!
+I have compiled a list of unique and creative DIY present ideas for everyone on your list.

 How I selected the DIY Christmas gifts on this list

 I sifted through hundreds of ideas for DIY Christmas gifts in order to bring you this fantastic assortment.
 Here are some of the criteria I used in selecting these particular projects:

 Your list is made up of a diverse group of people so your gift list shouldn’t be any different.
 I wanted to bring you a selection of DIY Christmas gifts across a variety of categories.
 The projects below are grouped into the following categories: